imoneoi/mistral-tokenizer/README.md

-# 🦙 llama-tokenizer-js 🦙
+# 🌬️ mistral-tokenizer-js 🌬️

-The first JavaScript tokenizer for LLaMA which works client-side in the browser (and also in Node).
+The first JavaScript tokenizer for Mistral which works client-side in the browser (and also in Node).

 Intended use case is calculating token count accurately on the client-side.

-<a href="https://belladoreai.github.io/llama-tokenizer-js/example-demo/build/">Click here for demo</a>
+<a href="https://imoneoi.github.io/mistral-tokenizer-js/example-demo/build/">Click here for demo</a>

 ## Features

 - Easy to use: 0 dependencies, code and data baked into a single file.
-- Compatible with most LLaMA models (see [Compatibility](#compatibility))
+- Compatible with most Mistral models (see [Compatibility](#compatibility))
 - Optimized running time: tokenize a sentence in roughly 1ms, or 2000 tokens in roughly 20ms.
 - Optimized bundle size: 670KiB before minification and gzipping (the heaviest part of the tokenizer, merge data, has been compressed into a simple and efficient binary format, and then base64-encoded to bake it into the .js file)